AdobeDocs/experience-manager-cloud-service.en/help/headless/aem-edge-rest-openapi.md

   1. Fetch content with API.
   2. In the JSON response, determine what to use for rendering in the client app.

-  With GraphQL this is a one-step process, brought together in the GraphQL query.
-This can make prototyping easier.
+  With GraphQL this is a one-step process, brought together in the GraphQL query, and can make prototyping easier.